dleloutre/VisualizacionDeDatos/preprocessing/README.md

                         filename containing all the edges -c CATEGORIES, --categories CATEGORIES
-                        filename containing all the nodes and their categories -r, --reduction       apply reduction algorithm
+                        filename containing all the nodes and their categories -e2 EDGES2, --edges2 EDGES2
-  -rad RADIUS, --radius RADIUS
+                        filename containing all the edges for a bipartite visualization -c2 CATEGORIES2, --categories2 CATEGORIES2
-                        radius scale for the sphere constraint -l LIMIT, --limit LIMIT
+                        filename containing all the nodes and their categories for a bipartite visualization -a ANIMATION, --animation ANIMATION
-                        filter number of edges crossing inside each category -a ANIMATION, --animation ANIMATION
+                        filename containing animation flow -r {mcgs,degree,transitive}, --reduction {mcgs,degree,transitive}
-                        filename containing all the edges and timestamps for animation -e2 EDGES2, --edges2 EDGES
+                        type of reduction algorithm -rad RADIUS, --radius RADIUS
-                        filename containing all the edges for graph B of bipartite -c2 CATEGORIES2, --categories2 CATEGORIES
+                        radius of the sphere constraint -l LIMIT, --limit LIMIT
-                        filename containing all the nodes and their categories for graph B of bipartite -rr RATE, --rate RATE
+                        filter number of edges crossing inside each category -rr RATE, --rate RATE
                         sampling rate, namely, the proportion of the nodes preserved in the sample
 ```